itkibo/cloudkassa/README.md

 # Cloud kassa backend engine
-> A solution for mass posting of receipts to cash registers if you do not want to buy and set up physical cash registers.
+> A solution for mass posting of receipts to cash registers.
+> It's useful if you do not want to buy and set up physical cash registers.
 > Generate receipts in json based on uploads from client banks and send them to cloud cashiers.
 > Nothing will be lost thanks to logging of all actions and humanreadable reports in excel.